Buc-ee’s is coming to Louisiana - NewsBreak

 RUSTON, La. ( KTAL/KMSS ) — Louisiana will be welcoming the state’s first Buc-ee’s travel center.

 The City of Ruston and Mayor Ronny Walker announced Monday that Buc-ee’s will locate its newest travel center in Ruston.
-This will be the first Buc-ee’s in the state of Louisiana.Gov.
-Ivey signs executive order changing “good time” rules for Alabama inmates
+This will be the first Buc-ee’s in the state of Louisiana.Renata Lewis’ family needs help after Saturday’s senseless act of crime

 Buc-ee’s, a Texas-based company, was founded in 1982 and has since become a popular stop for many travelers.
 It is known for its clean restrooms, numerous gas pumps, and endless choices of snacks, making it the perfect place to stop on any road trip.